1Password/op-scim-helm/CONTRIBUTING.md

 #### **Did you find a bug?**

-* Do not open up a GitHub issue if the bug is an issue with the 1Password SCIM bridge or functionality related to automated provisioning, and instead reach out to the our [support team](https://support.1password.com/contact/) directly.
+* If the bug an issue with the 1Password SCIM bridge or functionality related to automated provisioning in 1Password, do not open up a GitHub issue.
+Instead reach out to the our [support team](https://support.1password.com/contact/) directly.

-* Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/1Password/op-scim-helm/issues).
+* Search if the bug has already been reported by searching on GitHub under [Issues](https://github.com/1Password/op-scim-helm/issues).
+Comment on any existing issues with your context to help us resolve the issue.

 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/1Password/op-scim-helm/issues/new).
 Be sure to include a title and clear description, as much relevant information as possible, and steps that demonstrate the expected behavior that is not occurring.